vipulnaik/contractwork/lw-post.md

 4. Recall a time when you were surprised that a topic did not have a Wikipedia page.
 What were some of these topics?

+# Survey questions for the third survey (Google Consumer Surveys)

+This survey had exactly one question.
+The wording of the question was exactly the same as that of the first question of the second survey.

+1. How many distinct Wikipedia pages do you read (at least one sentence of) per week on average?

+    - Fewer than 1
+    - 1 to 10
+    - 11 to 25
+    - 26 or more

+One slight difference was that whereas in the second survey, the order of the options was fixed, the third survey did a 50/50 split between that order and the exact reverse order.
+Such splitting is a best practice to deal with any order-related biases, while still preserving the logical order of the options.
+You can read more on the [http://www.pewresearch.org/methodology/u-s-survey-research/questionnaire-design/](questionnaire design page of the Pew Research Center).

 # Results

 In this section we present the highlights from each of the survey questions.